 Birds of a Feather Gatherings: Birds of a Feather sessions are relatively small and informal gatherings designed to build networks and explore ideas.
 Rather than give a formal presentaion, facilitators will prepare questions or ideas around a particular topic for you to discuss.

-Paper: AEA will be dedicating time for a limited number of paper presentations at Evaluation 2022.
-We encourage students, those early in their career, and those who haven’t presented at a regional or national/international meeting in the past to submit their papers for consideration.
+Paper: AEA will be dedicating time for a limited number of paper presentations at Evaluation 2023.
+We encourage students, those early in their careers, and those who haven’t presented at a regional or national/international meeting in the past to submit their papers for consideration.
 TIGs will review paper submissions with this lens to give opportunities to those who are often not included in the program.